ChicoState/UX-BlueConnect/README.md

 * Analysis from Cognitive Walkthroughs of the current wireframes
   - Users would have preferred a back button over the currently implemented home button
   - Settings button should be an icon rather than the name of the device
-* Analysis from informal analysis with Software team
+* Analysis from informal Feedback from Software team
-  - Certain features should be removed as they were not useful to users
+  - Remove the listen button and chat feature
-  - Efficiency should be improved in future designs through streamlining of processes
+  - Add troubleshooting and ability to listen to downloaded music

 [Full phase II report](phaseII/)